rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 0.14.1 =
+* Replaced icons with GPL-compatible ones
+* Update readme with more information
+* Hack around not being allowed to load wp-load.php
+* Translation update

 = 0.14.0 =
 Add `location` and `duration` options to arrangement shortcode